aws-samples/data-and-ml-governance-workshop/module-3/sagemaker-projects-portfolio/README.md

 ### Deploy the Pipeline Stack

-We will create the AWS CodeCommit repository that will host the CDK code for the Organization SageMaker Projects' templates and the AWS CodePipeline pipeline that will convert this code into Service Catalog products to be shared with Sandbox accounts.
+We will create the GitHub repository that will host the CDK code for the Organization SageMaker Projects' templates and the AWS CodePipeline pipeline that will convert this code into Service Catalog products to be shared with Sandbox accounts.

 #### Step 1: Bootstrap the Infrastructure of the Shared Services account